 ‘I don’t block, because after washing my hard work will be undone anyway.’

 Nope. not true!
 Blocking relaxes the stitches, but it also ‘sets’ them in the way you want.
 Of course, when you wash your item and leave it as a crumpled mess to dry, your hard work will not show.
-But basically when you wash you’re giving your item a small blocking treatment.
-When you leave it in shape to dry, you remain most of the benefits such as relaxed fibers and softer yarn.
+But basically, every time you wash you’re giving your item a small blocking treatment.
+When you leave it in shape to dry, you keep most of the benefits such as relaxed fibres and softer yarn.
 What I recommend is ‘ironing’ your item with your hands.
-So gently stretch your piece a bit in shape, smoothing out any creases before leaving it to dry naturally.
+So gently stretch your piece into shape, smoothing out any creases before leaving it to dry naturally.
 It only takes a minute of your time!

-‘I use acrylic fibers and they can’t be blocked’
+‘I use acrylic fibers, they can’t be blocked’

 That’s only half true.
-Acrylic consists of 100% manmade fibers and do not respond to blocking as well as natural fibers do.
+Acrylic consists of 100% manmade fibres and do not respond to blocking as well as natural fibres do.
 But, acrylic yarns can certainly benefit from a proper blocking treatment!
-Although the piece won’t really get softer, blocking still helps you get an increased stitch definition and helps you get your edges straight.
-In the end, it just helps you to give your piece an extra bit of ‘pow’!
+Although the piece won’t really get softer, blocking still helps you get an increased stitch definition and helps you get edges straight.
+In the end, it gives your piece an extra bit of ‘pow’!

 ‘I don’t block my items because they will felt.’

-First of all: this can only happen with natural fibers.
-Acrylic fibers simply can’t felt.
-If there’s an indication of ‘superwash’ on your label, you also don’t have to be afraid of felting as your yarn has been made washable (usually by adding a small amount of acrylic to the yarn).
-The felting of natural fibers only occurs when you have the combination of (warm) water, soap and agitation.
-During blocking you don’t agitate the yarn, so no felting will occur if you’re gentle with your pieces.
+First of all: this can only happen with natural fibres.
+Acrylic fibres simply can’t felt.
+If there’s an indication of ‘superwash’ yarn on your label, you also don’t have to be afraid of felting as your yarn has been made washable (usually by adding a small amount of acrylic to the yarn).
+The felting of natural fibres only occurs when you have a combination of (warm) water, soap and agitation.
+During blocking you don’t agitate the yarn, so no felting will occur if you’re gentle with your work.

 If you’re looking for blocking supplies, I’ve listed them here.
-You don’t need all blocking tools to start, but I’m sure you won’t regret having the ‘nice to haves’ such as sock blockers and blocking wires.
+You don’t need all the blocking tools to start, but I’m sure you won’t regret having the ‘nice to haves’.

 Nice to have: